qrzn23/min/wip/confessions/content.md

 One incident of that expedition is well worth mentioning.
 A survey was being made with instruments which lacked various essential parts, and on Eckenstein pointing out the uselessness of making observations of this kind, the reply was, “Yes, I know, but it's good enough for the Royal Geographical Society.”
 Anything of this sort roused Eckenstein to a pitch of indescribably violent rage.
 I could not have had a better teacher in matters of conscience.
 He taught me thoroughness and accuracy in every department of the game.

 It illustrate one point.
 I had considered myself a very good glissader, and as compared with the other people whom I met on the mountain side, even such experts as Norman Collie, I had little to learn.
 But Eckenstein showed me that I was not even a beginner.
 He made me start down assorted slopes from all sorts of positions, and to pick myself up into any other desired position; to stop, to increase my pace or to jump, at the word of command.
 Why “starting from all sorts of positions”?
-The idea was that one might conceivably fall on to a snow slope or have to jump to it from a great height, and it was therefore necessary to know how to deal with such situations.[1]
+The idea was that one might conceivably fall on to a snow slope or have to jump to it from a great height, and it was therefore necessary to know how to deal with such situations.^[See The Diary of a Drug Fiend, pp. 159-60.]

 The combination was ideal.
 Eckenstein had all the civilized qualities and I all the savage ones.
 He was a finished athlete; his right arm, in particular, was so strong that he had only to get a couple of fingers on to a sloping ledge of an overhanging rock above his head and he could draw himself slowly up by that alone until his right shoulder was well above those fingers.
 There is a climb on the east face of the Y- shaped bolder (so called because of a forked crack on the west face) near Wastdale Head Hotel which he was the only man to do, though many quite first-rate climbers tried it.
 Great as his strength was, he considered it as nothing, quoting a Bavarian schoolmaster of his acquaintance, who could tear a silver florin in half with his fingers.